JayWalker512/CryptoNoter/README.md

 In a low difficulty pool, miners submit shares more often and hence results in higher bandwidth costs.
 It will be difficult for me to maintain a low difficulty pool all by myself, however it will be possible if everyone can understand the mission of the project: Great things happen when we work together.
 The power of collaboration.

 * Updates
-*15/12/17 - I am currently building up a low difficulty mining pool for XMR.
-Will include in this project once that's completed. =)
+15/12/17 - I am currently building up a low difficulty mining pool for XMR.
+Will include in this project once that's completed.<br />
-*16/12/17 - The mining pool is setup & waiting for sync.
+16/12/17 - The mining pool is setup & waiting for sync.
 In addition, i am working to edit the WebAssembly and recompile the .wasm file.
 If you are forking from this project, please kindly pull your updates.

 Please consider a donation for my future developments.
 Thank you